 It’s awkward to crawl along the floor to paint after installing baseboards.
 Not to mention potentially spilling paint on our new floors!
-We don’t leave the priming and painting until after the baseboards are attached: we finish our baseboards before we even start!
+We don’t leave the priming and painting until after installing the baseboards: we finish our baseboards before we even start!
 Take the baseboard outside and spray it all at once with a spray gun.
 Let it dry between coats.

 We primed first, then used Benjamin Moore’s Aura satin to topcoat.
-My favourite white trim colour is Benjamin Moore’s Distant Grey.
+My favourite white trim colour is Benjamin Moore’s Distant Grey (OC-68).
 It works beautifully with every paint colour in our house.

 Of course, you don’t have to do this, but this is what keeps us organized.
-After the paint is dry, we mark each board with green tape according to the cutting plan you saw earlier.
-Each one has a number indicating where it will be placed in the basement and the length of each piece.
+After the paint is dry, we mark each board with painter’s tape according to the cutting plan you saw earlier.
+Each one has a number indicating where it will be placed in the basement and the length to cut each piece.

 We stacked longer pieces on some boxes.